Bombing of Normandy

 The Bombing of Normandy during the Normandy invasion was meant to destroy the German communication lines in the Norman cities and towns.
-However, very few Germans occupied these municipalities.
-German troops were mostly located outside these areas.
-On 9 July 1944, Field Marshal Bernard Montgomery demanded a massive air assault against Caen in hopes of clearing the way for an attack the following morning.
+However, few German soldiers occupied these municipalities, who were mostly located elsewhere.
+On 9 July 1944, Field Marshal Bernard Montgomery ordered a massive air assault against Caen in the hopes of clearing the way for a ground attack the following morning.
 Four hundred and fifty heavy aircraft participated, dropping 2,500 tons of bombs.
-The pilots however negated most of the effect by releasing their loads well back from the forward line to avoid hitting their own troops.
+The pilots however negated most of the effect by releasing their bomb loads well back from the front line to avoid hitting their own troops.
 As a result, the city incurred heavy damage but German defenses went largely unscathed.

 Allied heavy bomber missions caused serious problems for both Allied ground forces and French civilians, during the early stages of the campaign.

-Sometimes friendly troops were victims of misplaced bomb strikes.
-In the early stages of the Normandy campaign, this often resulted from insufficient communication between air and land forces, which had to get used to working together.
+Sometimes Allied troops were hit by friendly fire from bombing raids.
+In the early stages of the Normandy campaign, this often resulted from insufficient communication between air and land forces.
 US General Omar Bradley remarked after the war that We went into France almost totally untrained in air-ground cooperation."